 We found 8 urologists who accept United Healthcare Gold near Camp Hill, PA.

-Dr. Peter Tucker practices urology (urinary tract disease).
-He honors United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
-He studied medicine at Penn State College of Medicine.
+Dr. Peter Tucker is a specialist in urology (urinary tract disease).
+He works in Harrisburg, PA.
+Dr. Tucker is in-network for United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
+He graduated from Penn State College of Medicine.

 The specialty of urology focuses on the structures of the body that produce urine and remove it from the body, such as the kidneys, ureters, bladder, and urethra.
 Since related structures in men are responsible for both reproduction and the transportation of urine, urologists specialize in men’s sexual health in addition to disorders of the urinary tract.
 Urologists treat both men and women, as well as patients ranging in age from newborn to elderly.